ultimate271/notes/martin/storm01Prologue01.md

 their heads, and the black bitch snarled at him.
 "Dog meat would taste as good as bear," he warned her, his breath frosting with every word.

+### Lark the Sisterman
 Lark the Sisterman stood with his arms crossed over his chest and his hands tucked up into his armpits.
 He wore black wool gloves, but he was always complaining how his fingers were frozen.
 "It’s too bloody cold to hunt," he said.
 "Bugger this bear, he’s not worth freezing over."

+### Small Paul
 "We can’t go back emptyhand, Lark," rumbled Small Paul through the brown whiskers that covered most of his face.
 "The Lord Commander wouldn’t like that."
 There was ice under the big man’s squashed pug nose, where his snot had frozen.
 A huge hand in a thick fur glove clenched tight around the shaft of a spear.

+### Paul and the Sisterman discuss their intention to kill the "Old Bear" Jeor Mormont, Lord Commander of the Night's Watch
 "Bugger that Old Bear too," said the Sisterman, a thin man with sharp features and nervous eyes.
 "Mormont will be dead before daybreak, remember?
 Who cares what he likes?"